schorschii/OCO-Server/docs/Extensions.md

 	# folder which should be registered for class autoloading
 	'autoload' => __DIR__.'/lib',

+	# extend the global search function of the web console
+	# your search function should take the arguments: string $searchTerm, CoreLogic $cl, DatabaseController $db
+	# and return an array of Models\SearchResult
+	'frontend-search-function' => 'IscDhcpReservationsController::search',

 	# web frontend sidebar HTML include
 	'frontend-tree' => __DIR__.'/frontend/views/isc-dhcp-reservations.tree.php',

 	# web frontend views provided by the extension
 	'frontend-views' => [
 		'isc-dhcp-reservations.php' => __DIR__.'/frontend/views/isc-dhcp-reservations.php',
 	],

 	# JavaScript which should be included in the web frontend
 	'frontend-js' => [
 		'isc-dhcp-reservations.js' => __DIR__.'/frontend/js/isc-dhcp-reservations.js'
 	],

 	# CSS which should be included in the web frontend
 	'frontend-css' => [
 		'isc-dhcp-reservations.css' => __DIR__.'/frontend/css/isc-dhcp-reservations.css'
 	],

 	# (optional) images provided by the extension
 	'frontend-img' => [
 		'dhcp.dyn.svg' => __DIR__.'/frontend/img/dhcp.dyn.svg',